omichde/BOMAAB/README.md

   REQUIRES_LOCAL_INFILE="NO"

 Set this to "YES" if your `mysqld` requires the `--local-infile=1` flag.
 If you run the script but get the error `The used command is not allowed with this MySQL version` then yours does.
 Note that if this is the case, you will also need to modify the `mysqld` configuration file.
-Edit the file `/etc/my.cnf` and in the `[mysqld]` section, ensure the following line is present.  (if it isn't, or the value is set to something other than `1`, add/change it appropriately.)
+Edit the file `/etc/my.cnf` and in the `[mysqld]` section, ensure that the line `local-infile=1` is present.  (if it isn't, or the value is set to something other than `1`, add/change it appropriately.)

-  local-infile=1

 ## MySQL setup